-Usana Health Sciences: Strong Moat, Highly Profitable And Growing Sales
+USANA Health Sciences: Strong Moat, Highly Profitable And Growing Sales

 Conclusion

-As the leader in the highly profitable personal wellness products market that has a strong moat, Usana is still in its aggressive growth phase.
+As the leader in the highly profitable personal wellness products market that has a strong moat, USANA is still in its aggressive growth phase.
 Started by a world-class scientist, the company marketed its products via elite athletes and stellar salesmanship (as well as the low cost and strong reputation of its sales associates).
-It is important for readers to be cognizant that a supplements business thrives on stellar marketing (and Usana is employing marketing approaches that are second-to-none).
+It is important for readers to be cognizant that a supplements business thrives on stellar marketing (and USANA is employing marketing approaches that are second to none).
 Additionally, the nature of the supplements business enabled it to bypass the high regulatory hurdles inherent to the biopharmaceuticals industry.
 As a result, this enabled the firm to promptly launch new products while incurring the lower costs of innovation and marketing (and to enjoy a premium profits margin).

-Furthermore, the financial analysis suggests that Usana is aggressively expanding with healthy growth metrics.
+Furthermore, the financial analysis suggests that USANA is aggressively expanding with healthy growth metrics.
 Despite being a highly profitable firm, the company is on sales at a bargain, as indicated by its P/E of 17.
-Last but not least, we expect Usana to continue to generate substantial sales growth (and to reward the patience and intelligent shareholders) as the firm deepens its campaign into Asia Pacific.
+Last but not least, we expect the company to continue to generate substantial sales growth (and to reward the patience and intelligent shareholders) as the firm deepens its campaign into Asia-Pacific.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.